maxbildner/coinspace/README.md

 ## MISC
-* Ruby version
+* Ruby version: ruby-2.6.3
-* System dependencies
-* Configuration
-* Database creation
-* Database initialization
-* How to run the test suite
-* Services (job queues, cache servers, search engines, etc.)
-* Deployment instructions
+* Node Package Manager (NPM) version: 6.4.1
+* Dependencies: Clone this repo to your desktop and run `npm install` to install all the dependencies.
+Note the package.json file for a list of all the dependencies.